Boulder County government offices closed Tuesday, Dec. 24 (at noon), and Wednesday, Dec. 25, for the Christmas holiday.

 Indoor Air Quality and Mold

-The best line of defense against mold is to limit the amount of time mold has to grow by drying your building materials as soon as possible.
+The best defense against mold is to limit the amount of time mold has to grow by drying your building materials as soon as possible and addressing the water intrusion.
 If you can’t quickly dry materials like drywall, rugs, and wooden sub-floors, you should remove or dispose of them to eliminate mold growth.

 Indoor Air Contamination (Mold, Bacteria & Viruses)

-Review these resources for guidance on what to look for and steps to take to ensure your home is safe.
+Review these resources for guidance on what to look for and steps to ensure your home is safe.

 In order to maintain a healthy, mold-free indoor environment, water leaks should be addressed immediately.
 Water leaks can cause mold growth on materials, like the paper backing of drywall, carpeting, or wood products, in as little as 48 hours, causing health problems for your tenants and property damage for you.